-In order to support our growth and respond to business challenges, such as developing new features or enhancements to our work marketplace, acquiring new technologies, and improving our infrastructure, we have made and expect to continue to make significant financial investments in our business.
+To support our growth and respond to business challenges, such as developing new features or enhancements to our work marketplace, acquiring new technologies, and improving our infrastructure, we have made and expect to continue to make significant financial investments in our business.
 In addition, we may, from time to time, seek to acquire or strategically invest in other complementary products, technologies, or businesses or repurchase outstanding shares of our common stock or the Notes.
-For example, we paid \$170.8 million to consummate the Note Repurchases in March 2023, and in November 2023, our board of directors authorized our Share Repurchase Program.
+For example, in March 2023, we paid \$170.8 million to repurchase a portion of our outstanding Notes, and in the first quarter of 2024, we paid \$66.9 million to repurchase shares of our common stock under our Share Repurchase Program.
 We may need to engage in equity or debt financings to obtain the funds required for these investments, acquisitions, and other business endeavors.
 If we raise additional funds through equity or convertible debt issuances, our existing stockholders may suffer significant dilution and these securities could have rights, preferences, and privileges that are superior to those of holders of our common stock.
 If we obtain additional funds through debt financing, we may not be able to obtain such financing on terms favorable to us.
 Such terms may involve additional restrictive covenants making it difficult to engage in capital raising activities and pursue business opportunities, including potential acquisitions and strategic investments.
 If we are unable to obtain adequate financing on terms satisfactory to us or at all, our ability to continue to support our business growth and to respond to business challenges could be significantly impaired and our business may be adversely affected, requiring us to delay, reduce, or eliminate some or all of our operations.